prof-tallman/csc228/understanding_fear/biblical_trading_cards.md

 ## Example Card Back ##

+For example, a card about Nehemiah might contain this information:

-**Theme:** Trust in God
+- **Theme:** Trust in God
-**Passage:** Nehemiah 1-4
+- **Passage:** Nehemiah 1-4
-**Character:** Nehemiah
+- **Character:** Nehemiah
-**Situation:** The Israelite people were rebuilding the walls of Jerusalem while being threatened and harassed by their enemies.
+- **Situation:** The Israelite people were rebuilding the walls of Jerusalem while being threatened and harassed by their enemies.
-**Response:** Nehemiah prayed to God, encouraged the people, and also posted guards while the work continued.
+- **Response:** Nehemiah prayed to God, encouraged the people, and also posted guards while the work continued.
-**Outcome:** The people finished rebuilding the city walls.
+- **Outcome:** The people finished rebuilding the city walls.
-**Guiding verse:** "And we prayed to our God and set a guard as a protection against them day and night."
-Nehemiah 4:9 **Lesson about fear:** Trusting God does not mean ignoring real danger; faithful courage can include wise preparation.
+- **Guiding verse:** "And we prayed to our God and set a guard as a protection against them day and night."
+Nehemiah 4:9
+- **Lesson about fear:** Trusting God does not mean ignoring real danger; faithful courage can include wise preparation.

 ## Conclusion ##